rdviii/ai-policy/ai-policy-2025.md

 **Incorrect research.**  Note that this includes [hallucinated citations](https://www.cjr.org/tow_center/we-compared-eight-ai-search-engines-theyre-all-bad-at-citing-news.php)

-**Loss of your original work.** "White hat" hackers have shown that it is possible to [convince a chatbot to reveal data](https://news.uoguelph.ca/2025/08/ai-chatbots-are-giving-away-your-companys-data/) that it has learned through what is supposed a secret conversation.
+**Leakage of your original work.** "White hat" hackers have shown that it is possible to [convince a chatbot to reveal data](https://news.uoguelph.ca/2025/08/ai-chatbots-are-giving-away-your-companys-data/) that it has learned through what is supposed a secret conversation.
 I haven't checked, but I'm sure that the AI companies' user agreements promise that they won't share your secret info, but confirming this is harder than for ordinary classical systems.

 Microsoft has also [recently found](https://www.microsoft.com/en-us/security/blog/2025/11/07/whisper-leak-a-novel-side-channel-cyberattack-on-remote-language-models/) that there are additional side channel attacks, but that seems inevitable; ordinary non-AI systems also have vulnerabilities found on a regular basis.